Genetic history of North Africa: Autosomal DNA

-Ancient North African samples such as the Paleolithic Taforalt, were found to be composed of two major components: a Holocene Levantine component, and from an indigenous Hadza/West African-like component.
-The Taforalt individuals show closest genetic affinity for ancient Epipaleolithic Natufian individuals, with slightly greater affinity for the Natufians than later Neolithic Levantines.
-A two-way admixture scenario using Levantine samples and modern West/East African samples as reference populations inferred that the Taforalt individuals bore 63.5% West-Eurasian Levantine-related and 36.5% sub-Saharan African-related ancestries, with no evidence for additional gene flow from the Epigravettian culture of Upper Paleolithic Europe.
-The Taforalt individuals also show evidence of limited Neanderthal ancestry.
-The paper found that these "Ancient North Africans" are ancestral to the native Berbers, and this North African autosomal element in the Maghreb peaks among the non-Arabized populations in the region.

 A recent genetic study published in the "European Journal of Human Genetics" in Nature (2019) showed that Northern Africans are closely related to West Asians as well as Europeans.
 Northern Africans can be distinguished from West Africans and other African populations dwelling south of the Sahara.

 According to Lucas-Sánchez, Marcel et al. (2021) despite the geneflow from the Middle-East, Europe and sub-Saharan Africa, an autochthonous genetic component that dates back to pre-Holocene times is still present in North African groups.
-The analysis also showed as a whole no genetic pattern of differentiation between Tamazight (i.e. Berber) and Arab speakers.
+The analysis also showed as a whole no genetic pattern of differentiation between Tamazight (i.e. Berber) and Arabs.

+According to a 2024 study, individuals from the Takarkori rock shelter primarily descend from an ancestral North African lineage (93%) that was presumably widespread in North Africa after the Out of Africa migration.
+This lineage branched off the lineage leading to the Out of Africa migration after the ancient Mota Cave individual from Ethiopia, who represents the sub-Saharan African lineage most related to Out of African migrants.
+However, the ancestral North African lineage is not closely related to sub-Saharan Africans but instead, is more related to Zlatý kůň, who can be used as a proxy of Out of African ancestry.
+Takarkori individuals derive the rest of their ancestry from a deeply ancient Levantine source (7%), explaining their Neanderthal ancestry.
+Among ancient individuals, Takakori individuals are the most related to Palaeolithic and Early Neolithic Moroccan individuals (i.e. Epipalaeolithic individual from Ifri Ouberrid, 15,000-year-old foragers from Taforalt and Early Neolithic individuals from Ifri n’Amr o’Moussa) but among modern individuals, they are the most related to "FulaniA" individuals, which includes individuals from relatively less admixed Fulani herders from eight Sahelian countries.
+However, these Fulani individuals share less drift with Taforalt individuals.